 As CEO of the DFN Charitable Foundation he will provide professional advice and guidance to Trustees to enable the charity to achieve its goals.

 James has been an investment manager in the City for the last 22 years.
 Over the last eight years he has been Governor at three schools and also an academy chain.
 He brings a deep understanding of the education system in the UK.
 James also spent a year teaching English in Pakistan.

-Simon is a Partner of Clyde & Co, LLP and heads up the firm's insurance practice.
+Simon is a Senior Partner of Clyde & Co, LLP and heads up the firm's insurance practice.
 He also sits on their global board.
 Prior to this Simon was a Senior Partner at Barlow, Lyde & Gilbert LLP.
 Simon is married with 3 children.

 Eric has worked in the field of medical research charities for over 20 years.
 He founded Myeloma UK in 1996 and was their Chief Executive until February 2017.
 Currently, Eric combines working for the Amyloidosis Research Consortium as their Head of Global Strategy with a consultancy business specialising primarily in market access and evidence development strategies.

 Eric describes himself as incredibly committed and focused on improving patient outcomes and puts patients at the centre of everything he does.
 His career goal is to have made a significant and material impact on the quality of life of patients and the prevention and curability of rare diseases.

 Central to achieving this, Eric has a strong track record of delivery and success in building multi-stakeholder research collaborations and consortia, and delivering innovative solutions to complex issues challenges and barriers standing in the way of progress.